-The above list is not exhaustive but provides a list of considerations to encourage consistency in decisions.
+The above is not exhaustive but provides considerations to encourage consistency in decisions.

 Watercourses that are subject to enforcement action or where a single "one-off" project is required to resolve the issue will not be considered for adoption on these criteria alone.